 Fig. 4.
-Direct Social Communication Pattern as UML sequence diagram
+Direct Social Communication Pattern as UML sequence diagram.

 The first dynamic pattern is the Direct Social Interaction Pattern (cf. Fig. 4).
 It starts with the path an ActiveIndividual executed to setup its Face and Character and activates a PassiveIndividual-summarised as anticipate-call in the diagram.
 After that, an ActiveIndividual instantiates a Character object for direct social interaction.

 According to Goffman, faces are selected and adapted, rather than created; he writes: 'different routines may employ the same front, it is to be noted that a given social front tends to become institutionalised in terms of the abstract stereotyped expectations to which it gives rise, and tends to take on a meaning and stability apart from the specific tasks which happen at the time' [6, p.
 27].
 This manner of stereotypical selection and adaptation allows PassiveIndividuals to recognise familiarity between Characters of different ActiveIndividuals and thus simplifies the validation process.

 The Character object creates the DirectSocialCommunication object for delivering information.
 In the loop of direct social communication, a Character calls its associated Face to obtain valid and appropriate information.
 It then delegates this information to the DirectSocialCommunication object for further distribution in an Interaction.
-Goffman describes direct social interaction as a communication of 'sign-activity'-the transmission of expressions towards the audience relying on 'sign-vehicles'.
-He distinguishes two 'radically different' types of communication refers to the type 'given'.
+Goffman describes direct social interaction as a communication of 'signactivity'-the transmission of expressions towards the audience relying on 'signactivity'.
+He distinguishes two 'radically different' types of communication: the given and the given-off [6, p.
+2].
+In this pattern DirectSocialCommunication refers to the type 'given'.
 It stands for communication in a narrow sense as it consists of verbal or written symbols (i.e., speech and text).
 All social entities involved in an interaction are familiar with the encoding and decoding these symbols.